Skip to main content

 By now, I noticed my own emotional stability improving.
 I could enjoy her presence, cherish our chats, and feel happy for her without needing more.
 I could celebrate small victories with her, like finishing a book or finding a song we both liked, without any expectation.
 This was one of the purest ways to show care.

-Part 16 reminded me that love can be patient, understanding, and quiet.
+reminded me that love can be patient, understanding, and quiet.
 It’s about noticing the little joys, like a sparrow she admires, a song she loves, or a shared moment of laughter.
-Even online, these small wonders created a meaningful connection.
+Even these small wonders created a meaningful connection.

 Comments